Poetic Prophecy: Delphi

 Day 2

-7:30am Breakfast in Arachova
+7:30am Breakfast

-10am Delphi Ancient Site Guided Tour
+10am Delphi Ancient Site - Guided Tour

-1pm Picnic lunch at Ancient Site
+1pm Picnic Lunch at Ancient Site

-2pm Visit to Delphi Archaeological Museum
+2pm Visit to Delphi Archaeological Museum4pm-6pm Free time

 7:30pm Dinner at local Taverna -